luuquangvu/tutorials/README.md

 **Key Features:**

 - **Remember Everything:** From small details like "Keys are in the desk drawer" to important reminders like "The customer ID for store ABC".
 - **Smart Retrieval:** No need to remember exact keywords.
-Just ask "Where is the car?" or "What's the wifi pass?", and the assistant will find the most relevant info.
+Just ask "Where is the car?" or "What's the Wi-Fi pass?", and the assistant will find the most relevant info.
 - **Flexible Scopes:**
   - **Personal (User):** For your personal details (e.g., clothing sizes, dietary preferences).
   - **Household:** Shared with the whole family (e.g., gate code, trash schedule).